travis-ci/docs-travis-ci-com/blog/_posts/2013-07-09-introducing-continuous-deployment-to-heroku.md

   ![](/images/heroku.png)
   <figcaption>
-  Heroku is not just a happy [Travis Pro](http://travis-ci.com/) customer, but also one of our amazing sponsors
+  Heroku is not just a happy [Travis Pro](http://travis-ci.com/) customer, but also one of our amazing sponsors!
   </figcaption>
 </figure>